New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Data-set of GRBs and Model-independent methods

 \subsection{Methods}

-To implement the cosmological model-independent LIV restriction, we need to replace h(z) in $K(z)$; therefore, we reconstruct the $K(z)$ with luminosity distance data from GRBs calibrated by \cite{Tang:2021elg}.
+To implement a cosmological model-independent constraint on LIV, we replace the term $h(z)$ in $K(z)$ with an expression that does not rely on any specific cosmological model.
+The function $K(z)$ is then reconstructed using the luminosity distance data of GRBs.
+These luminosity distances are calibrated in a model-independent method by Tang et al.~\cite{Tang:2021elg}.
 The expression for the luminosity distance in a flat universe can be written as

 where c is the speed of light and $H_{0}$ is the Hubble constant, here we take $H_{0}=70$ km/s/Mpc.